-Streaming February 7 on apple podcasts, Spotify, Google, Breaker and Anchor.
+Streaming now on Apple podcasts, Spotify, Google, Breaker and Anchor.

 I am stunned and thrilled to announce that I am a 2020 3Arts Award recipient!
 It is a true honor to be mentioned alongside incredible Chicago luminaries - dance artists J'sun Howard and Keyierra Collins; musicians Meagan L. McNeal and Junius Paul; teaching artists Luis Álvaro Sahagun Nuño and Dorian Sylvain; scenic designer Sydney Lynne Thomas; visual artists A.J.
 McClenon and Reveca Torres and the 3Arts Make a Wave Grantees, Cam Be (music/film); Jacob Brooks (dance); Andrea Carlson (visual arts); Sydney Charles (actor); Ashwaty Chennat (dance/ teaching arts); Jill Hopkins (music); Arti Ishak (theater/film); Regina Victor (theater); Keisha Janae (dance); and Jon Veal (visual arts).

 You’re On In Five!
 The Art of Understudying is a new podcast hosted by awesome Chicago actor Scott Sawa and one of my favorite humans in the entire world, Elana Elyce, who talk to actors about their experiences as an understudy, and how those roles have informed their technique and career.
 I so miss being in the same room with my friends, and this was such a lovely way to spend time.
 Check them out on your daily stroll or while you're doing dishes...